- Course Number:

-Explores live theatre productions in Portland metro area, enriching the understanding and appreciation of the theatrical event.
+Explores live theatre productions, enriching the understanding and appreciation of the theatrical event.
 Includes reading, researching and evaluating a play to collaboratively create a unified design.
-Prerequisites: WR 115 and RD 115 or equivalent placement test scores.
+Prerequisite/concurrent: WR 121.
 Audit available.

 Upon successful completion students should be able to: